To become a better badminton player, you need to focus on these four major aspects:

 After you master your basics, move on to the advanced techniques that will help you become a better badminton player.

-To excel in badminton net shot, practice it against a wall.
+If you want to be the best, practice a badminton net shot, i.e practice it against a wall.
 Flick it softly over the net and focus on the accuracy of where it lands.
 You can even ask a partner to feed you shuttlecocks at the net height to practice the receipt.
 Alternate between backhand and forehand to get practice with both techniques.

 The most important part about the badminton drop shot is the deceptive swing.
 Make the opponent feel like you are going for a hard swing, but tap the shuttle very lightly when making contact.
 Practice transitioning from a powerful, clear shot to a surprise drop shot to catch your opponent off guard.